kixlab/kixlab.github.io/_posts/news/2022-12-13-saelyne-fellowship.md

 thumb: default.png
 ---

-Saelyne received a NAVER PhD Fellowship Award.
+Saelyne received a Naver PhD Fellowship Award.
 She is one of the six Ph.D. students awarded for outstanding research in the department.